Hedi-Ayari/Pokedex/README.md

 # Pokedex

-it's a simple project to master recoil and React Query in this project The user will be able to filter the Pokemons by type .The user will also be able to select his favorite Pokemons and create his own Pokédex.
+it's a simple project to master recoil and React Query.
+In this project The user will be able to filter the Pokemons by type .The user will also be able to select his favorite Pokemons and create his own Pokédex.